 - The agreement must express that it is made under section 90C.

-- The parties to the marriage may make the financial agreement with one or more other people.
+- The parties to the marriage may make a financial agreement with one or more other people.

 - For the avoidance of doubt, the parties may make a post nuptial agreement before or after the marriage has broken down.